 Once I was out of the 4 generations, I still had pages that I needed to create in order to meet the 20 page minimum for a printed photo album of this kind.
 So, I broke from the 6 statements per couple pattern and created a statement that would apply to a group of individuals that took the book back two more generations.
 Here’s a page that says, “I’m from Pioneers who crossed the Plains.”
 The text is always on the left side of the page.
 The photos and the names of the individuals are on the right.
 I attempted to only focus on the faces of the particular individual.
 When I only had a group photo and I was unable to crop out ‘extra’ individuals, they appear in the highlighted individual’s photo but I didn’t name them.

 Some categories took me back to a time before photos were available or these individuals do not have photos that have been preserved.
 In such cases, I still wanted to include the ancestor but I didn’t want to put a silhouette for them.
-Instead I created a ‘monogram’ of sorts and put their names below this element.
-This layout had so many photos, the mono grams were placed on the left side of the page to maintain readability of the names.

 This layout had an equal number of ancestors with photos and without.
 So, this layout features the monograms and the photos with names below.
 On the middle row of photos in the last position, you’re eyes are not playing tricks on you.
 That is a photo of a photo of an ancestor.
 There are no other currently available scans of that photo, so I made do with what I had!